Ed Smith (cricketer): Literary career

 Smith's first book, Playing Hard Ball, describes his interest in the game, psychology, history and mythology of American baseball and compares it to cricket.
 His diary of the 2003 season, On and Off the Field, was named the 2005 Wisden Book of the Year, and was shortlisted for the William Hill Sports Book of the Year and The Cricket Society Book of the Year Award in 2004.
 In Luck: What it Means and Why it Matters (2012) Smith examines the concepts of luck, fortune, destiny and fate in sport and beyond.

 Smith is also a regular columnist and contributed cricket book reviews for the Wisden Cricketers' Almanack and history book reviews for the Sunday Telegraph.
 He wrote a weekly column for the New Statesman.
-In July 2016, Smith was accused of plagiarism in an article he wrote for ESPNcricinfo.
+In July 2016, Smith was accused of plagiarism in an article he wrote for Cricinfo.
 The article was subsequently removed from the website, with editor-in-chief Sambit Bal noting that the article "bore striking similarities to parts of a piece published in the Economist a few days prior".

 Football

 In June 2024, Smith was appointed in a role the Sporting Intelligence department at Derby County in association football, working alongside former England cricket head of performance Mo Bobat as Derby looked to introduce an AI programme to help with player recruitment, performance and sports science.
+Smith and Bobat left their roles at the club on 1 October 2025, to return to cricket, it was stated they would still advise the club in the future if required.

+London Spirit & MCC presidency

+On 1 October 2025, Smith returned to cricket take up a role at The Hundred franchise London Spirit.
+He also became president of the MCC.